God is the people

 Yes, God exists in any society that has heroes.

 Evolution has discovered that a species can survive better if its members subordinate themselves to the species.
 For that reason, individuals within the species are genetically programmed to sacrifice their life for their family, for their neighbor, for their country.
 These individuals are called Heroes.
 To understand the strength of heroism, think of the honey bee's instinct to sacrifice its life for the hive.
+Humans have that same instinct.
 Therefore, if God is the people, then

 Heroes can and will worship their country as a God.